Mcnoble1/BethanyJep/README.md

 Here are some ideas to get you started:
 -->

-2006 as the first time I landed in a computer class, but it wasn't until 2010 that I made my first card in MS Publisher that I was intrigued.
+Technology is a landmine I am trying to explore.
 Now, I organize events, teach, design and code.

 I’m currently working on 🔭